kefuzhu/University-of-Rochester/DSC483/Project-Ideas.md

 - Have informtaion from the credit bureau
 - Individual investors bidding for the loans
 - **Requirement**: Prefer python and scipy package (for some reason)

+## 5. Wegmans

+- Write script to automatically extract data from NOAA
+- Foods that are needed the most might not be the one with the largest sale in hisoricala data
+	- Chicken tender is already out of sale.
+Customers go after chiken nuggests and etc.
+- Use weather forecast to train the model but could use the actual event happen data to validate/evaluate the result
+- **Requirement**: Analysis part in R. API could be done in Python

+## 6. Paychex

+- They remove the information inherited in different groups, which may make the analysis difficult to reason
+- **Requirement**: Prefer R. Python can be discussed